precision-sustainable-ag/on-farm-dashboard-tutorial/README.md

 git clone https://github.com/precision-sustainable-ag/on-farm-dashboard.git
 ```

-Alternatively, you can forgo git and download the project directly from the repository, but then your changes won't be tracked and will have to be manually merged in.
+Alternatively, you can forgo git and download the project directly from the repository (https://github.com/precision-sustainable-ag/on-farm-dashboard), but then your changes won't be tracked and will have to be manually merged in.

 ![Zoom in on Github Download button](github.png)